GuyanaOfficial Name: Co-operative Republic of Guyana

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: Driving in Guyana can be hazardous.
-The rate of traffic accident fatalities in Guyana is higher than in the United States.
+TRAFFIC SAFETY AND ROAD CONDITIONS: While in Guyana, you may encounter road conditions that differ significantly from those in the United States.
+Drivers use the left side of the road in Guyana.
+Driving in Guyana can be hazardous , and the rate of traffic accident fatalities in Guyana is significantly higher than in the United States.
 Cars, large commercial vehicles, horse drawn carts, bicyclists, motorcycles, free range livestock, stray dogs, pedestrians, and aggressive "mini-buses" all share narrow, poorly maintained roads.
 Aggressive, speeding vehicles on the same roads with slow-moving vehicles makes driving in Guyana especially dangerous.
 Driving at unsafe speeds, tail-gating, quick stops without signaling, passing at intersections, and passing on crowded streets is commonplace.
 Driving at night poses additional concerns as many roads are not lit, some drivers do not lower high beam lights, livestock sleep on the road and many pedestrians congregate by the roadside.
 You should exercise caution at all times while driving and avoid driving outside of Georgetown at night when possible.

 The Traffic Division of Guyana's National Police Force is responsible for road safety but is ill-trained and ill-equipped.
 The Department of State recommends that Embassy staff travel in groups of two or more vehicles when traveling outside Georgetown.